Iftekhar1981/Video-Game-Sales-/README.md

 game market.
 Then, we compare the North American video game market data with other markets, especially with the video game market in Japan and the global video game market.
 We intend to examine the crucial elements that determine a video game's success and how this success varies globally.
-We will cover the following ques􀆟ons to guide our analysis:
+We will cover the following questons to guide our analysis:
- How do certain game a􀆩ributes such as genre, pla􀆞orm and publisher affect video games sales worldwide?
+ How do certain game atributes such as genre, platorm and publisher affect video games sales worldwide?
  How do video game sales differ from region to region?
  How have video game sales been across the year from 2000 to 2009 and vary from region to region?
-In addi􀆟on, we will make a predic􀆟on regarding sales for a par􀆟cular genre for the years 2010 to 2019.
-A􀅌er that we will compare our predicted sales values with the actual historical values.
-To check how accurate our predic􀆟on was.
+In additon, we will make a predicton regarding sales for a partcular genre for the years 2010 to 2019.
+After that we will compare our predicted sales values with the actual historical values.
+To check how accurate our predicton was.
-The task is that I need to answer some business ques􀆟ons that will help game businesses to make decisions.
+The task is that I need to answer some business questons that will help game businesses to make decisions.
 To do so, I need to analyze the data.
-I need to give some recommenda􀆟ons to decision makers.
+I need to give some recommendatons to decision makers.
 To fulfill the requirement of this given task, I need to present an in-depth analysis of the game business.
 For these reasons, I have chosen to write a formal report.